 To avoid this, do not call getDataBuffer().
 Instead, work with

 WriteableRaster, which can be obtained with the BufferedImage.getRaster() method.

-If you do need to modify the pixels directly, you can manually cache your image in video memory by maintaining the cached copy of your image in a
+If you need to modify the pixels directly, then you can manually cache your image in video memory by maintaining the cached copy of your image in a

 VolatileImage, and updating the cached data when the original image is touched.

-If an application renders to an image every time before copying it to an accelerated surface (
+If an application renders to an image before copying it to an accelerated surface (

-BufferStrategy), the image cannot take advantage of being cached in accelerated memory.
-This is because the cached copy has to be updated every time the original image is updated, and therefore only the default system-memory based surface is used, and this means no acceleration.
+BufferStrategy), then the image cannot take advantage of being cached in accelerated memory.
+This is because the cached copy must be updated every time the original image is updated, and therefore only the default system-memory-based surface is used, and this means no acceleration.

-If the application uses many images, it may exhaust the available accelerated memory.
-If this is indeed the cause of performance issues for your application, you might need to handle the resources.
+If the application uses many images, then it can exhaust the available accelerated memory.
+If this is the cause of performance issues for your application, then you might need to handle the resources.